 What to expect

 The best time to observe the meteor shower is during the early hours of the morning and ideally from a dark site.
-At peak date on July 29th, 2013 the last quarter Moon will not significantly interfere.
-Observers in the southern hemisphere and tropics will get the better show; the radiant is higher in the sky from these latitudes.
+At peak date on July 29th, 2014 the three day old thin waxing crescent Moon will not interfere.
+Observers in the southern hemisphere and tropics have the better show; the radiant is higher in the sky from these latitudes.
 For those at northern temperate latitudes, the radiant appears low above the southern horizon and as a result few meteors will be seen heading southwards, unless they are fairly short and near to the radiant.

 Although the meteors are often faint, a respectable 16 per hour may be seen at best.
 The meteors travel at a slow to medium velocity (41 km/s).
 As with all meteor showers the meteor trails often streak across the sky quite a distance from the actual radiant point, in many cases in excess of 30 degrees and therefore can effectively appear anywhere in the sky.
 It's therefore a good idea not to look directly at the radiant itself, but scan a large area of the sky around it.